 - Lemesle G, Torguson R, Bonello L, et al. Relation between clopidogrel discontinuation and early cardiovascular events after percutaneous coronary intervention with drug-eluting stents.
 EuroIntervention 2011;6:1053-9.

 - Fiedler KA, Mehilli J, Kufner S, et al. Randomised, double-blind trial on the value of tapered discontinuation of clopidogrel maintenance therapy after drug-eluting stent implantation.
 Intracoronary Stenting and Antithrombotic Regimen: CAUTION in Discontinuing Clopidogrel Therapy--ISAR-CAUTION.
 Thromb Haemost 2014;111:1041-9.

 - Mehran R, Baber U, Steg PG, et al. Cessation of dual antiplatelet treatment and cardiac events after percutaneous coronary intervention (PARIS): 2 year results from a prospective observational study.
 Lancet 2013;382:1714-22.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine

 Keywords: Acute Coronary Syndrome, Aspirin, Blood Platelets, Coronary Artery Disease, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Thrombosis, Ticlopidine